Hands (Jewel song): Composition and lyrics

+Release

+Atlantic Records originally planned to ship "Hands" to US radio sometime in mid-October, with possible impact dates being the 12th, the 16th, or the 19th.
+However, KHKS—a radio station in Dallas, Texas—obtained a copy of the song and began to air it.
+KHKS then distributed the single to other radio stations owned by the Chancellor Media Group, and "Hands" rapidly began to spread to other stations nationwide, including 118 monitored by Billboard.
+Because of this leak, Atlantic decided to rush-release promotional discs and move the official radio release forward to October 7.
+No physical formats were released in the US.

+The first commercial single of "Hands" was issued in the United Kingdom on November 9, 1998; it was distributed across two CD singles.
+The first CD contains two B-sides: "Innocence Maintained" and an acoustic version of "Enter from the East", while the second CD features live versions of two previous singles by Jewel: "Who Will Save Your Soul" and "You Were Meant for Me".
+In Japan, a CD single with the same track listing was released on November 26, 1998.
+This CD was also distributed in Australia.
+In Germany, a different CD single was issued, containing only the acoustic version of "Enter from the East" as an extra track.

 Critical reception

 Chuck Taylor of Billboard noted how Jewel's lyrics were "less girlish" and "creamier and more robust" than her debut efforts on "Hands" and called the track "one hell of a new single".
 Music Week named it the "Single of the Week" on their October 24, 1998, issue, describing the song as "delicious" and its chorus as "moving".
 Conversely, AllMusic reviewer Stephen Thomas Erlewine referred to the song's lyrics as "startlingly naive".

+Chart performance

+"Hands" debuted on the US Billboard Hot 100 chart at number 24 on December 5, 1998, the same week that Billboard changed its chart rules to finally allow songs to chart even if they were not released as a physical single.
+The song spent 16 weeks on the chart, peaking at number six on January 23, 1999.

 Music video

-The video, directed by Nick Brandt, begins with Jewel driving along on a rainy night when she comes across emergency workers responding to a collapsed apartment building.
+The music video for "Hands", directed by Nick Brandt, was filmed at the Promenade apartment complex in West Covina, California on October 11 and 12, 1998.
+It begins with Jewel driving along on a rainy night when she comes across emergency workers responding to a collapsed apartment building.
 She gets out of her car and stands with the crowd looking at the rubble and notices other onlookers walking away in horror and hopelessness.
 She follows others into the rubble and helps dig through the rubble for survivors, finding a man, alive, under the rubble and later three young children trapped inside a room.
 Throughout the whole video, she remains calm and collected, full of hope, as chaos ensues around her.

-The video was filmed at the Promenade apartment complex in West Covina, California on October 11 and 12, 1998.
-The apartments were vacant at the time of the filming of the video.